mazaclub/docker-encompass-mercury/README.md

 CoreOS Unit files are provided, as is example shellscript.

 A Typical run to build the initial DB
+(most variables are set in Dockerfile and startup scripts - setting here will override all internal settings)
 ```
 docker run  --name encompass-mercury_start   \
   -v /mnt/tmp/encompass-mercury-start/var/encompass-mercury:/var/encompass-mercury  \